University College London

 Role in the project:

-CBK will lead the Dissemination and Exploitation work package, WP6.
+CBK has been leading the Dissemination and Exploitation work package, WP6.
 Dissemination and outreach are an essential part of the success of projects such VECMA.
 CBK is well-positioned to lead this task, as it is well-connected to the HPC community and has a dedicated business development front that is experienced in dissemination strategies including event organisation, website construction, social media management, and so forth.
 CBK both has the domain-specific knowledge and outreach expertise to conduct dissemination for VECMA.

 University of Amsterdam